stac-extensions/datacube/README.md

 | reference_system | string            | The reference system for the data.                           |

 An Additional Dimension Object MUST specify an `extent` or a set of `values`.
 It MAY specify both.

+Note on "Additional Dimension" with type `temporal`:
+You can distinguish the "Temporal Dimension" from an "Additional Dimension" by checking whether the extent exists and contains strings.
+So if the `type` equals `temporal` and `extent` is an array of strings/null, then you have a "Temporal Dimension", otherwise you have an "Additional Dimension".

 ## Contributing